delucca/template/doc/guides/contributing/pull-requests.md

 ### Step 3: Pick an issue

 You can pick an issue to solve directly from our [issues board][repository-issues-board].
-There are a bunch of labels you can use that would help you choosing the right fit for you.
+There are many labels you can use that would help you choose the right fit for you.

-If this is your first contribution, we suggest starting by filtering the [`good first issue` label][good-first-issue-label-url] since we add this label only to issues with a contrained scope, that are easier to solve.
+If this is your first contribution, we suggest starting by filtering the [`good first issue` label][good-first-issue-label-url] since we add this label only to issues with a constrained scope that is easier to solve.

 ### Step 4: Code

-While coding, we suggest to follow the best-practices and keep in mind the [SOLID principles][solid-explanation].
-Also, you should consider reading our [architecture decision log][architecture-decision-log] to understand the details regarding our system architecture.
+While coding, we suggest following the best practices and keep in mind the [SOLID principles][solid-explanation].
+Also, it would be best if you considered reading our [architecture decision log][architecture-decision-log] to understand the details regarding our system architecture.

 ### Step 5: Commit

 As a best practice, try to keep your changes as logically grouped as possible within individual commits.
-We don't limit the numbrr of commits in an individual pull request, so you can commit as many times as you want.
+We don't limit the number of commits in a particular pull request, so you can commit as many times as you want.

-To make it easier while debugging, your commit messages should be standarlized.
+To make it easier while debugging, your commit messages should be standardized.
 We follow the [Conventional Commits Standard][conventional-commits].

 ### Step 6: Lint

 This project follows a strict lint pattern.
 We've decided to do so to keep a standard in our codebase.
-A standarized codebase is easier to explore and understand.
-After finishing your issue, you can run the following snippet to lint your code, fixing any warnings and errors afterwards:
+A standardized codebase is easier to explore and understand.
+After finishing your issue, you can run the following snippet to lint your code, fixing any warnings and errors afterward:

 ```shell
 <project-linting-snippet>